Guide to the law relating to shareholder disputes

 There is no simple definition of what constitutes “the affairs of the company” or “unfair prejudice” and a large body of case law has developed over the years.
 Whilst the remedy is currently contained in the Companies Act 2006, it was originally contained in s.459 of the Companies Act 1985 and its roots can be traced back to a similar version appearing in the Companies Act 1945.

 The four examples of what might be grounds for winding up on just and equitable grounds that are cited above are also typical grounds for the court to find that unfair prejudice has been established.
-However, the terms are “unfair prejudice” are considered by the court to be “general words” and the court has a wide discretion in their application.
+However, the terms “the affairs of the company” and “unfair prejudice” are considered by the court to be “general words” and the court has a wide discretion in their application.

 A typical scenario might arise in a company which lawyers describe in shorthand as being a “quasi-partnership”.
 What is meant by this is a company where there are certain understandings or expectations between the members which go beyond their strict legal relationships.
 In such a case the exercise of strict legal rights that adversely another member, whilst wholly proper as a matter of law, may be seen as “unfair” for the purposes of the statute.